corda/corda-docs-portal/content/en/platform/corda/4.9/community/_index.md

 Along with the free-to-use Corda platform, Corda Community Edition comes with an affordable support package from R3, the makers of Corda.
 Check the [Community Edition support matrix](http://corda.net/support) to see which flexible package suits you best.

-## Get ready to code on Corda Community Edition in three steps
+## Set up Corda Community Edition in three steps

-Get ready for Corda Community Edition and start coding in three steps.
+To start using Corda Community Edition if you have never used Corda before:

 1. Install the required software:
     * Java 8 JDK